gabrielgouv/code-runner-js/README.md

 }
 ```

 Variables are always used inside two braces (```{variableName}```).
-By default you have four types of variables.
+By default there are four types of variables.
 These variables will be replaced by the compiler options that have the same name:

 | Variable name    	| Description 	                            |
 |------------------	|-------------------------------------------|